nachoplus/tychoCatServer/README.md

 * use_fix_mpcorb='False'=> Run updaterCatServer.py to create the firts cache.
 The run take very very very long time depending of your dateto/datefrom may be several days!!

 __TODO__
 * Accept observatory code or coords in the url.
-At this time observatory is fixed in main.cfg
+At this time observatory is fixed in tychoCatServer.cfg
-* Improving bootstrap.py
-* Create information page telling what database is ussing
+* Create information page telling what database is using

 __Run the server__